Why Do New Car Tires Wear Out So Fast? Top 10 reasons

 Bad Suspension

 The suspension of your car plays a big role in tire wear.
-If the suspension is not working properly, it can cause the tires to bounce on the road, which creates friction and leads to premature wear.
+If the suspension is not working properly, it can cause the tires to bounce on the road, which in turn creates an uneven distribution of friction and leads to premature wear.
 If you notice that your car is bouncing more than usual, it’s a good idea to have the suspension checked.

 Driving on the wrong tires for the season